manudragon333/qdb/Angular.md

 # Advantages and disadvantages of SPA

+# Advantages and dis-advantages of Angular

+# Why Angular

+# Main features of Angular
+SPA
+Dependency Injection
+Dynamic Loading
+Templating
+Directives
+Dynamic Component Loading
+Lazy Loading

+# New features of Angular 6 & 7 and what are there advantages

+# How do you improve performance of Angular app

 # Differences between Angular JS 1 and Angular 2
 - Angular JS uses Javasript, Angular2 Uses Typescript.
 - Angular 1 is controller based, Angular 2 is component based.
 -